letsgolob3/Udacity-Capstone/README.md

 	- seaborn
 	- textblob

-# Project Overview, Problem Statement, and Solution Strategy
+# Project Overview and Problem Statement Solution Strategy
 Detecting emotions is difficult since it is personal, constantly changing, and nuanced.
 This goal of this project is to read in a corpus of text data and classify the underlying emotion of the text.
 Here, exploratory data analysis, text processing, and machine-learning pieplines were applied to classify the text corpus as one of six different emotions: fear, anger, joy, surprise, love, or sadness.
 A custom web application was built where a new message can be input and the dashboard displays the predicted emotion, the sentiment, and an image associated with the emotion.
 The images were based on emotion characters from the Disney Pixar movie [Inside Out](https://www.pixar.com/feature-films/inside-out).